enyojs/enyo-docs/developer-guide/getting-started/creating-and-building-an-app.md

 Alternatively, try building the [enyo-strawman sample application](https://github.com/enyojs/enyo-strawman).
 Clone the repository and take a look at the `package.json` file in the root directory.
-Then run `enyo pack` and find the built app under `dist/`.
+First, run `enyo init` to install the dependencies and then run `enyo pack`.
+You will find the built app under `dist/`.